intel/aipc-devkit-install/.github/actions/scans/coverity/coverity.md

     default: 'false'

 permissions: read-all
-# Setting read permissions for all available scopes to ensure the action has access to necessary resources

 runs:
   using: "composite"
   steps:
-    # Need to encode the project name when using in URLs and HTTP forms.
-Valid
-    # GitHub project names only have / that need encoding and
-    # Coverity projects with spaces in their names need encoding so do
-    # an ad-hoc conversion here.
-Wait to see if anyone needs something else.
     - name: URL encode project name
       id: project
       run: echo "project=${{ inputs.project }}" | sed -e 's:/:%2F:g' -e 's/ /%20/g' >> $GITHUB_OUTPUT
       shell: bash

-    # The Coverity site says the tool is usually updated twice yearly, so the
-    # md5 of download can be used to determine whether there's been an update.
     - name: Lookup Coverity Build Tool hash
       id: coverity-cache-lookup
       run: |